-Making your own dishwasher powder is actually much easier than you think.
+Making homemade dishwasher detergent is actually much easier than you think.
 Plus, it’s a great way to save some money while making it with good, quality ingredients!
-This recipe only uses 5 ingredients, and you may already have a few of them in your home.
+This recipe is a great addition to make a more natural home, while only using five ingredients that you may already in your home.

-Sometimes, it’s easier to make things ourselves than to find the product we LOVE from the store.
+Sometimes, it’s easier to make things ourselves than to find a good quality product that works from the store.
 I love making so many of our products at home because it’s easy, saves us money and I can control the ingredients in our products.
-Once I started reading ingredient labels, it became harder (and often times more expensive) to buy products that worked with clean ingredients in them.
+Once I started reading ingredient labels, it became harder (and often times more expensive) to buy products that worked with more natural ingredients in them.

-If you are struggling to find good quality products with clean ingredients without harmful chemicals, then I would highly urge to make some of your own products as well.
-This dishwasher powder recipe is one of many that I make around our home and for personal use.
-Some of my favorites are making homemade cleaning products, including a lemon vinegar spray and homemade soft scrub.
+If you are struggling to find good quality products with clean ingredients without harmful chemicals, then I would encourage you to make some of your own products as well.
+This dishwasher detergent recipe is one of many that I make around our home and for personal use.
+Some of my favorites recipes are for homemade cleaning products, like this lemon vinegar spray and homemade soft scrub.

-Interested in making some of your own personal care items at home?
-You can grab my 5 FREE personal care DIY recipe guide here.
+Interested in making some of your own household items at home?
+You can grab my 5 FREE Household and Cleaning Recipes here.

 Dishwasher powder vs tablets